Strong core workout – 6 exercises to improve your abs

 • Exercise technique is very important in core training to ensure the exercises are safe and effective, so please follow the instructions carefully.

-• You’ll need a mat or some other sort of cushioning for your spine.
+• You’ll need an exercise mat or some other sort of cushioning for your spine.
+See a buying guide here.

 • You should do the workout 3 times a week on non-consecutive days.